 An attorney’s responsibility is to protect their client’s rights, help them to understand their options and obligations and be an advocate for their interests.
 However lawyers are not always necessary for resolving each and every small issue that will be addressed during your divorce.
 Couples can save time, money and avoid unnecessary conflict, if they are prepared to work together with their spouse to resolve issues reasonably and fairly.

-Lindabury’s Family Law group has two members, James McGlew and Frederick D’Arcangelo, who are trained and accredited as divorce mediators and regularly assist couples by serving as their divorce mediator.
+Lindabury’s Family Law group has three members, James McGlew, Frederick D’Arcangelo and Nicole Kobis, who are trained and accredited as divorce mediators and regularly assist couples by serving as their divorce mediator.

 What is the advantage of having a lawyer as a mediator?

 Because the process of divorce is a legal one, it ultimately ends up in the legal system (before a judge).
 There is considerable advantage for a couple if the mediator is an attorney because he or she knows what the courts will require of divorce agreements in order for them to be deemed acceptable.
 An accredited mediator who is an attorney is also better suited to interpret current New Jersey divorce law as it pertains to the issues the couples are mediating.

 What if we have children?